 1.5–5 grams per day, always start off with a smaller dose and work your way up.

-Maca Can be added to milk, cereal, yogurt fruit or smoothie.
+Maca can be added to milk, cereal, yogurt, fruit or a smoothie.